Monument Valley, Utah

 This post was originally published on A Globe Well Travelled in 2017.
 The content has been revised and updated with fresh information.

 Ever since my first visit to the US back in 2009, I’ve wanted to visit the iconic desert destination, but somehow it never quite fit into my travel plans… until now.
-This year, Rob and I decided to do a southwest road trip just after summer, and I made sure that Monument Valley was locked in to our itinerary.
+This year, my husband and I decided to do a southwest road trip just after summer, and I made sure that Monument Valley was locked in to our itinerary.

 We were initially going to drive through the valley and not spend much time there, but I’m so glad that we ended up staying overnight!
 There was something extremely special about my experience sleeping in the desert.
 If you’re looking for a taste of the wild west, here’s how to visit Monument Valley!